ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 #### Specific Properties on objects

-The rewrite depends on the object type, and in particulur the "kind" designiation.
+The rewrite depends on the object type, and in particular the "kind" designation.
 So for instance consider:

 ```